 - Garrett Kryt, former TREAT Intern (and 2015 winner of the TREAT Prize for the “Technology Most Likely to Become Commercially Available”) was one of four winners of the RESNA Student Scientific Paper Competition.
 Kryt’s paper was titled “Benchmarking of power-assist wheelchair systems”.
 He is currently a Masters student in Mechatronics Systems Engineering at Simon Fraser University in Vancouver.

-- Therese Willkomm, PhD, ATP, Director of ATinNH at the Institute on Disability at the University of New Hampshire won the RESNA Fellow Award.
-This award recognizes “members who have made long term and substantial contributions to the field of rehabilitation and assistive technology as well as significant contributions to RESNA.”
+- Therese Willkomm, PhD, ATP, Director of ATinNH at the Institute on Disability at the University of New Hampshire was awarded the RESNA Fellow honor .
+This honor recognizes “members who have made long term and substantial contributions to the field of rehabilitation and assistive technology as well as significant contributions to RESNA.”
 Congratulations!